ernestkorir/React-group-project/README.md

 # 📖 [React-group-project] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[React-group-project]** is a group project that was done to practice the use of React Redux and the APIs to fetch and display data.
-The project also involves reserving the rockets, joining the missions and displaying them on the profile section.
+> Space Travellers' Hub Is a web application built with react and redux and spaceXAPI.
+Users can view rockets and missions and create resrvations.

 ## 🛠 Built With <a name="built-with"></a>